TiwariShankar/NypdAnalysis/README.md

-# NypdAnalysis
-NYPD Motor Vehicle Collision
+# NYPD Motor Vehicle Collision

-1. Data is downloaded from https://data.cityofnewyork.us/Public-Safety/NYPD-Motor-Vehicle-Collisions/h9gi-nx95. and uploaded to AWS s3.
+1. Downloaded the data from https://data.cityofnewyork.us/Public-Safety/NYPD-Motor-Vehicle-Collisions/h9gi-nx95. and uploaded to AWS s3.
 2. Used Databricks for running notebook.